Merchant Cash Advance: Revenue Based Financing

 • Higher fees.
 The short-term nature of a merchant cash advance means that it isn’t regulated which leads to higher rates and fees than more traditional financing methods.

 • Imposes restrictions on your business.
-Some funders prohibit business owners from implementing changes that could modify their ability to remit a merchant cash advance.
+Some capital providers prohibit business owners from implementing changes that could modify their ability to remit a merchant cash advance.
 For example, an MCA company might limit your ability to change your business’s credit processor, change your business hours, or relocate your business while you’re in remittance.

 Pros & Cons